1976 Formula One season: Race 10: West Germany

-On the second lap, Lauda lost control at high speed due to a suspected rear suspension failure and crashed into the barriers before bouncing back on to the track, and the car caught fire.
+On the second lap, Lauda lost control at high speed at a fast left before Bergwerk due to a suspected rear suspension failure and crashed into the barriers before bouncing back on to the track, and the car caught fire.
 The car was then hit by Harald Ertl's Hesketh and Brett Lunger's Surtees.
 The two drivers immediately got out of their cars, and soon Arturo Merzario stopped his Wolf–Williams as well and also Guy Edwards helped.
-The three pulled Lauda out of the burning car, and the race was stopped.
+The four pulled Lauda out of the burning car, and the race was stopped.
 It took the one helicopter (which was parked at the pits on one extreme end of the circuit) at the track an excruciating 5 to 6 minutes to get to the accident site, and Lauda was sent to hospital with serious burns and was fighting for his life.

 The race restarted, with the starting slots of Lauda, Ertl and Lunger left empty.
 Hunt led at the restarted race with Regazzoni up to second, but this did not last long as Regazzoni spun off and dropped back, and Depailler hit the barriers while trying to avoid him.
 This left Hunt with a big lead ahead of Carlos Pace in the Brabham, the Brabham team showing some speed.
 Soon, Scheckter was up to second, and Pace was passed by a recovering Regazzoni.
 Hunt eased to victory ahead of Scheckter, and Mass completed the podium by passing Pace after Regazzoni spun off (again).

-With Hunt's crucial victory at this longest of racing circuits, and after 49 years of Grand Prix racing, the 1976 German Grand Prix was the last Grand Prix at the old Nürburgring- one of the most iconic, historic and legendary circuits in Europe.
-The German Grand Prix moved further south to the Hockenheimring and Grand Prix racing did not return to the Nürburgring until 1984 on the newly constructed 2.8 mile Grand Prix circuit.
+With Hunt's crucial victory at this longest of racing circuits, and after 49 years of Grand Prix racing, the 1976 German Grand Prix was the last Grand Prix at the old Nürburgring- one of the most iconic, historic and legendary circuits in motorsport.
+The German Grand Prix moved further south to the Hockenheimring and Grand Prix racing did not return to the Nürburgring until 1984 on the newly constructed 2.8 mile (4.5 km) Grand Prix circuit.

 Race 11: Austria

 The news before the Austrian GP at the Österreichring was that Lauda's condition was no longer life-threatening, but there was a low attendance with Lauda not racing; and Ferrari were so shaken by Lauda's crash that they did not compete at all.
 Hunt meanwhile took pole, ahead of countryman Watson and Ronnie Peterson.
 Watson took the lead at the start ahead of Peterson and Hunt, but soon Peterson was in the lead.
 Scheckter was on a charge from the mid-field, and he took the lead on the 10th lap, but then Watson was back in front.
 Scheckter battled until he crashed due to a suspension failure, and Peterson ultimately began to drop back.
-Watson thus won, the result being his and Penske's first win, and the podium was completed by Laffite and Nilsson.
+Watson thus won, the result being his first win and Penske's only win, and the podium was completed by Laffite and Nilsson.
+As of 2025, this remains the last World Championship race that Ferrari did not enter and the last time an American-licensed constructor won a F1 race.